-Thor is Not Your Friend
+Thor is Not Supposed to be Funny and He’s Not Your Friend

 Why did Green Lantern and every iteration of Fantastic Four suck so bad?
 Why are other franchises bordering on the same kind of suckage?
-I think it’s because film-makers think we want to be friends with the superheros.
+I think it’s because film-makers think we want to be friends with the superheroes.

 Super-Dad and his Drinking Buddies

-As I sat there, it occurred to me that the root cause of my emerging doubt was that consumers of comic book nostalgia don’t go to these movies to feel like adults with adult relationships and problems.
-What we want these films to capture, as best they can, is the experience we had as kids encountering superheroes through the distance created by the medium of the illustrated comic.
+As I sat there, it occurred to me that the root cause of my emerging doubt was that consumers of comic book nostalgia don’t go to these movies to ponder adult relationships and problems.
+What we want these films to capture, as best they can, is the feeling we had as kids encountering superheroes through the distance created by the medium of the illustrated comic.

 This is ultimately the reason why Green Lantern was such a flop.
-Ryan Reynolds is your hilarious friend from college, not an intergalactic policeman.
-The movie made Green Lantern into a familiar dude-bro dork-fest yet and it suffered for it.
+Ryan Reynolds was clearly your hilarious handsome friend from college, not the intergalactic policeman he was supposed to embody.
+The movie made Green Lantern into a dude-bro dork-fest and was lambasted for it.

 How to save the genre

-Filmakers need to understand that our investment in superheroes and their stories is rooted in that character’s role in the survival of the human race, as represented in the film by the actual human beings to whom we relate.
+We occasionally see fear on the faces of citizens, but it is always from the perspective of the superhero that is trying to save them.
+Indeed, we’ve been viewing the world through the eyes of the superhero the whole time.
+What filmmakers have yet to understand is that our investment in superheroes and their stories is rooted in their role in the survival of the human race, as represented in the film by the actual human beings to whom we can relate.

+You know who almost nailed it?
+Godzilla.
 Part of the success of Godzilla can be attributed to the way Gareth Edwards situates the audience as powerless spectators in a clash between unearthly forces of nature.
-The camera – our window into this world – is set at street level.
+The camera – our window into this world – is set mostly at street level.
 We the audience are shoulder to shoulder with the film’s regular human protagonists.
-We, too, are looking through the clouds for a glimpse of the miraculous and immortal.
-The music is ominous and foreboding.
-The fate of the world turns on this being who remains mysterious and fucking cool not because we empathized when its parents got murdered in Act 1, but because the creature is overwhelming.
-More importantly, our investment in Godzilla is tied to our investment in the humanity he seems ordained to protect, for reasons that we don’t quite understand because, after all, we are merely human.
-Imagine if Godzilla cracked wise and ate shawarma at the end of the film.
-It would have been both amusing as well as a giant shit on film-goers.
-You know, like Transformers.
+We peer with them, squinting through the clouds for a glimpse of the miraculous and immortal.
+The score is simple, ominous, and foreboding.
+The fate of the world turns on this being who remains mysterious and captivating, not because we empathized when its parents got murdered in Act 1, but because the character overwhelms our ability to process the world.
+Hero or villain, they are undeniably dangerous.